mathgonzaga/NBADraftModel/README.md

   '2021draft_projections.csv'
   - 4_visualization: generation of tables with the model metrics and the draft class prediction (the files metrics_table.png and projections.png are this script's outputs)
 - The data folder contains two folders:
+-
-  - raw: contains all BartTovik college players data from 2010 to 2020, a dataset with Career LEBRON (metric by bball-index.com) from current players and a file from where the names of 2021 draft college prospects were get.
+  - raw: Datasets from BartTovik relative to stats from college players in the years between 2010 and 2020, a dataset with Career LEBRON (metric by bball-index.com) from current players and a file from where the names of 2021 draft college prospects were get.
   - intermediate: contains the cleaned and consolidated college and NBA data.